The '9-1-1: Lone Star' Showrunner Just Dropped a Big Detail About Carlos and T.K.'s Wedding

 Are there any spoilers for 9-1-1: Lone Star season 4?

-According to showrunner Tim Minear, he’s still “decompressing” and needs time to “regroup” to make decisions for 9-1-1: Lone Star season 4.
+According to showrunner Tim Minear in January, he was “decompressing” and needs time to “regroup” to make decisions for 9-1-1: Lone Star season 4.
 That said, the executive producer has already thought about the new episodes featuring Tarlos in the midst of wedding planning — sans an emergency.

 “I don't think we're going to have a situation where there's a terrorist attack at their wedding or something.
-But I'm not sure,” he told Entertainment Tonight.
+But I'm not sure,” he told Entertainment Tonight in May.
 “I definitely want to play the planning.
 I want to play the build-up.
 I want to play the event.
 I want to play all that stuff.
 That can be satisfying just in and of itself.”

 Tim continued: “In terms of what married life means for these two guys, there's a lot to explore there … We could maybe see a little bit more of Carlos' family and maybe we'll see Chad Lowe [as Owen's half-brother Robert] again at that wedding.”